The "Newer Services" section of this story was updated at 2:55 p.m. on March 18, 2020.

 Price: $14.99/month, launching in May 2020.
 Subscribers who get HBO through AT&T, and customers of the existing platform HBO Now will receive it at no additional cost.
 The service is different and more expansive than current platforms HBO Now and HBO GO, which just stream content from the premium cable channel HBO.

-Content: 10,000 hours of programming from WarnerMedia outlets, including the entire HBO service, TNT, TBS, truTV, CNN documentaries, DC Entertainment, Cartoon Network, Adult Swim and Warner Bros.
+Content: At launch, 10,000 hours of programming from WarnerMedia outlets, including the entire HBO service, TNT, TBS, truTV, CNN documentaries, DC Entertainment, Cartoon Network, Adult Swim and Warner Bros.
 New shows include a Game of Thrones prequel called House of the Dragon.
 Exclusive streaming home for all 236 episodes of Friends and all 279 episodes of The Big Bang Theory, along with all 23 seasons of the animated comedy South Park.
 HBO Max will be home for new seasons of Sesame Street, the show's 50-year library and four new Sesame Workshop shows.
-It'll also feature reboots of shows such as The Boondocks, streaming of at least 12 seasons of Doctor Who, and new projects from creators like Ellen DeGeneres, Reese Witherspoon and Steven Soderbergh.
+It'll also feature a reunion special with interviews of the Friends cast, and new projects from creators like Ellen DeGeneres, Reese Witherspoon and Steven Soderbergh.

 My take: The company has opened its pocketbook wide to gather a sprawling array of content, featuring lots of beloved shows and stars.
-But it doesn't yet seem focused into a recognizable strategy.
-It may dilute the power of HBO's brand.
-The price point may be discouraging, and with a debut date set for next May, it will premiere after all its major competitors.
+But it doesn't yet seem focused into a recognizable strategy, which may be a tough sell to viewers wary of taking on yet another subscription.
+Given all the content, and the likely varying level of quality, HBO Max may dilute the power of HBO's high-quality TV brand.
+The price point may also be discouraging, with a debut date set after most of its major competitors.

-Content: Over 15,000 hours of material from owner Comcast/NBCUniversal.
+Content: Material from owner Comcast/NBCUniversal.
 Streaming home for reruns of American version of The Office and Parks and Recreation.
 Reboots of the sci-fi series Battlestar Galactica, the teen comedy Saved by the Bell and the sitcom Punky Brewster, along with a weekly talk show featuring writer/performer Amber Ruffin from Late Night with Seth Meyers and films from the Fast & Furious and Jason Bourne franchises.

 Price: Fee is $4.99/month for service with commercials; $7.99/month for ad-free subscription.
 Debut scheduled for April 6, 2020.

-Features: Mobile-first app featuring short-form video content designed for viewing on portable devices.
+Features: Mobile-first app featuring short-form video content delivered in "quick bites," designed for viewing on portable devices.
 Most content will range from five to 10 minutes per episode.

-Content: The company has announced several development deals, including a version of The Fugitive featuring Kiefer Sutherland, a musical comedy series starring Darren Criss, a court show featuring model Chrissy Teigen as judge and a partnership with CBS' 60 Minutes to create original, six-minute stories under the title 60 in 6.
+Content: There's three types: movies in chapters, short form documentaries and unscripted shows and news/lifestyle shows dubbed Daily Essentials.
+The company says it will debut with 50 shows, eventually featuring 175 programs with 8,500 episodes in its first year.
+Programs include a new version of Punk'd with Chance the Rapper, a court show featuring model Chrissy Teigen as judge and a partnership with CBS' 60 Minutes to create original, six-minute stories under the title 60 in 6.

 My take: Former eBay and Hewlett-Packard CEO Meg Whitman and Dreamworks founder Jeffrey Katzenberg have teamed up to lead the company, which has announced several high-profile projects but not yet made any programs available to see.
-It'll need a super-buzzy original series to cut through all the media clutter surrounding streaming by April.
+It'll need a super-buzzy original series to cut through all the media clutter – and viewer impatience — surrounding streaming.

-Price: $119/year or $12.99/month.
+Price: $119/year or $12.99/month, with 30-day free trial.
 Video streaming is included with Prime membership, which also offers benefits for shopping and shipping items on Amazon.

 Content: The service offers access to thousands of movies and TV shows, from House and The Closer to Mission: Impossible Fallout and The Lincoln Lawyer.
 Originals include The Marvelous Mrs. Maisel, Fleabag, Transparent and Tom Clancy's Jack Ryan.
 Prime members can also choose from over 100 premium channels such as HBO or Showtime for additional charges.

-Price: $5.99/month for basic service (shows with ads); $11.99/month for premium service (shows are ad free, except Marvel's Agents of S.H.I.E.L.D., Grey's Anatomy and How to Get Away with Murder); $44.99 per month for basic + live TV (more than 60 channels of live television); $50.99 for premium + live TV (commercial free, except for the three shows listed earlier and the live TV channels).
-Basic service will be available, bundled with Disney+ and ESPN+, for $12.99/month after Nov.
-12.
+Price: $5.99/month for basic service (shows with ads); $11.99/month for premium service (shows are ad free, except Marvel's Agents of S.H.I.E.L.D., Grey's Anatomyand How to Get Away with Murder); $54.99 per month for basic + live TV (more than 60 channels of live television); $60.99 for premium + live TV (commercial free, except for the three shows listed earlier and the live TV channels).
+Basic service is available, bundled with Disney+ and ESPN+, for $12.99/month.

 Content: Original programs include The Handmaid's Tale, Castle Rock, Marvel's Runaways and Shrill.
 Also features episodes of The Mindy Project, Four Weddings and a Funeral the TV series, and the Veronica Mars reboot.
 The platform also features streaming access to many network TV shows.
 Add-ons (for additional charges) include an enhanced cloud DVR, unlimited number of screens using the account at once and premium channels like HBO or Starz.